 Use Facebook To Recruit

 If a company is in a position to hire employees, offering jobs and allowing people to apply through the Facebook page is a magnificent way to get people sharing the page through social media.
-This encourages a business’s fans to share it with friends or family that might be looking for jobs.
+This encourages a business’s followers to share it with friends or family that might be looking for jobs.
 It also encourages return visits to keep up to date on any job possibilities that might have become available.

 Use Business Cards To Your Advantage

 You hand them out on a constant basis, why not use them as advertising?
 This is another easy way to get a few more likes from the people that you interact with.
 Most business people always carry business cards anyway, so adding social information or share incentives is a quick growth hack.
-You never know when the opportunity will arise to hand them out, and this is a passive way to drive likes and social cues to a company’s social domains.
+You never know when the opportunity will arise to hand them out, and this is a passive way to increase page likes and social cues to a company’s social domains.

 In Person Events